MurrayEfford/secr-simulations/README.md

-# Spatially Explicit Capture-Recapture Simulations
+# Spatially Explicit Capture--Recapture Simulations

-SITE UNDER DEVELOPMENT - RESULTS MAY CHANGE (EXPECT MORE EXPLANATION IN EACH HTML)
+SITE UNDER DEVELOPMENT - RESULTS MAY CHANGE AND SOME DETAILS HAVE TO BE CHECKED

 This site holds R code and results for simulations to assess the robustness of spatially explicit capture--recapture estimates of population density to various breaches of model assumptions.
 Results are used in a forthcoming report.